 The programme consists of NTA level 7 and level 8.
 NTA Level 7 programme is divided into four semesters of seventeen (17) weeks study inclusive of two (2) weeks of examinations administration plus 8 weeks of guided field practicum which take place after the end of second semester.
-The NTA level 8 is divided into two semesters of seventeen (17) weeks study inclusive of two (2) weeks of examinations administration plus 8 weeks of guided field practicum which take place after the end of Second Semester of two (2) weeks of examinations administration plus 8 weeks of guided field practicum which take place after the end of fourth semester of NTA level 7.
+The NTA level 8 is divided into two semesters of seventeen (17) weeks study inclusive of two (2) weeks of examinations administration plus 8 weeks of guided field practicum which take place after the end of second semester.
+The NTA level 8 is divided into two semesters of seventeen (17) weeks study inclusive of two (2) weeks of examinations administration plus 8 weeks of guided field practicum which take place after the end of fourth semester of NTA level 7.